d4n3sh/thedaneshproject/content/posts/2008-04-06-u-mobile-high-speed-mobile-internet.md

 ---
 <img loading="lazy" src="http://farm3.static.flickr.com/2064/2391620277_acd2eb41e6.jpg" height="239" width="500" />

 I tend to be slightly skeptical nowadays when the words &#8220;high peed&#8221; and &#8220;mobile&#8221; are used within the same sentence.
-You can&#8217;t blame me, adverts all around boast blazing speeds over mobile network but do you ever hear the same feedback from their subscribers?
+You can't blame me, adverts all around boast blazing speeds over mobile network but do you ever hear the same feedback from their subscribers?
 Hardly ever right.

-Well, here&#8217;s a another new kid on the block U Mobile with the same claims.
+Well, here's a another new kid on the block U Mobile with the same claims.
 Hopefully they deliver.
 [Read more about U Mobile on Wikipedia][1].

 They simplified the packages by only offering one package at a low price of RM78 for unlimited access.
 Another favourable addition would be the cool looking modem seen in the picture below.
-All other providers are still sticking to the crappy bean design with it&#8217;s flimsy plastic finishing.
+All other providers are still sticking to the crappy bean design with it's flimsy plastic finishing.

-U Mobile is new so don&#8217;t expect superb coverage just yet.
+U Mobile is new so don't expect superb coverage just yet.
 For now their reach covers most of Klang Valley.
 If the penetration rate is good expansion will happen for sure.

 <img loading="lazy" src="http://farm3.static.flickr.com/2180/2392465214_5eb0c140a8_o.jpg" height="260" width="350" />
 Picture taken fromÃ‚Â  [KongTachnology][2] blog.

 I have been looking into mobile packages recently and the only service provider that appeals to me is Celcom.
 Their Streamyx + Mobile Broadband combo is the best around.
-Don&#8217;t ya think so?
+Don't ya think so?

-While the mobile providers battle it out, one thing&#8217;s for sure, U Mobile in my book has the best looking website.
+While the mobile providers battle it out, one thing's for sure, U Mobile in my book has the best looking website.
 Light weight flash yet functional.
 A good first impression always works with products.
 VisitÃ‚Â  [U Mobile][3]

 Source: [KongTechnology][2] | [UMobile][3]